zunaed0314/Assassins-Creed-The-Missing-Pieces/README.txt

 5. In the next levels you can use 'f' and 'i'.
 They are differnet types of attack and does more damage.

-Lastly, you may face difficulties while playing this game as made with a very old technology 'iGraphics'.
+Lastly, you may face difficulties while playing this game as its made with a very old technology 'iGraphics'.
 Best of luck nevertheless :)